ft1116/AIE8/15_A2A_LangGraph/README.md

 ##### ✅ Answer:

-A2A (Agent-to-Agent) and similar protocols are important because they solve a fundamental problem: **how do different AI agents talk to each other?**

-Think of it like this: **Without a protocol, it's like having people who only speak different languages trying to work together.** Each agent would need custom code to talk to every other agent, which is messy and doesn't scale.

-**With A2A protocol, it's like everyone agreeing to speak the same "common language" and follow the same "rules of conversation."**
+A2A (Agent-to-Agent) and similar protocols are important because they solve a fundamental problem: **how do different AI agents talk to each other?** **Without a protocol, it's like having people who only speak different languages trying to work together.** Each agent would need custom code to talk to every other agent, which is messy and doesn't scale.
+With A2A protocol, it's like everyone agreeing to speak the same "common language" and follow the same "rules of conversation."
+In essence, A2A protocol is the "common language" that allows AI agents to form teams, collaborate, and build complex systems together - just like how HTTP allows web browsers to talk to any web server, regardless of who built them.

 Here's why this matters: